Jonathan M. Nelson: Career history

 In 1983, Nelson joined Narragansett Capital, a private equity firm, where he was a managing director.
 At Narragansett, he specialized in the broadcasting, cable television and publishing sectors.

 In 1989, he founded Providence Equity Partners, a pioneering sector-focused private equity firm.
 It is the world's leading private equity investment firm focused on media, communications, education, and information investments.
 He was dubbed the "stealth mogul" by The New York Times for keeping a low profile despite his firm's substantial media holdings.

 In 2008, Nelson and other Providence principals launched Providence's credit investment arm with Thomas Gahan of Deutsche Bank.
 The unit is called Benefit Street Partners, which has US$9.16 billion (inflation-adjusted) under management.

 Nelson is on the boards of the Chernin Group, MLS Media, the Institute for Advanced Study in Princeton, New Jersey, Television Broadcasts Ltd and Univision Communications. he has also been a director of Eircom Plc, Hulu, Language Line, MetroNet (now AT&T Canada), VoiceStream Wireless (now Deutsche Telekom), Warner Music Group, (now Alltel Wireless) and Yankees Entertainment & Sports Network.

+In September of 2020, Nelson announced he would transition from CEO of Providence Equity to Executive Chairman in January 2021.
+In 2022 he launched Dynasty Equity, a sports-focused private equity firm.